Catsys/spv-reboot/README.md

 The script restarts tasks that are in the FATAL state (the number of start attempts exceeded)

 ## Usage
 >./spv_restart.php all

 or

 >spv_restart.php my-task1,my-task2

-where as a parameter to pass task names separated by commas
+where as a parameter to pass task names separated by commas, `all` or just empty